 I created a Google Drive folder for each of the classes assigned to me this (spring) semester then created individual subfolders for each member of the class.
 It was tedious but it is the best way I could organize the assignments (and other requirements) of my students.
 I had to require them to create Gmail accounts so creating (and accessing) the Google Drive folder would be easier.
 As a result, starting the second week of the semester, they were not sending their assignments to my email anymore.
 The flood of e-mails in my G-mail account subsided.
 All they need to do is to open their Google Drive folder and drag and drop to the subfolder we are sharing whatever I require them to submit.

 If they want to know their scores and whatever feedback I had for them regarding their assignments, all they need to do is to open the subfolder (we are sharing) in their Google Drive folder.
 I realized then that I just created an electronic student portfolio.

-In my classes, I require students to maintain a portfolio.
-I asked them to submit to me a folder (South Korean students call it “file”), with their name, student number and class code.
+In my (face-to-face) classes, I require students to maintain a portfolio.
+I asked them to submit to me a folder (South Korean students call it “file”), with their name, student number, and class code.
 In those folders, they keep the results of their quizzes, exercises, tests, and other graded activities.
-I keep in my office those folders and bring them to class when we meet so they could see how are they performing.
-It enables them to track their own progress.
-They can literally determine weekly how many of the 100 grade points they need for the course they already have because at the beginning of the semester I would give my students a grade checklist/guide and transmutation tables and teach them how to compute their own grades.
+I keep in my office those folders and bring them to class when we meet so they could monitor their own performance.
+It enables them to track their own progress in the course.
+They can literally determine weekly how many of the 100 grade points they need for the course they already have because at the beginning of each semester I would give my students a grade checklist/guide and transmutation tables and teach them how to compute their own grades.
 So, I make sure that I mark/check whatever I require them to submit before our next meeting.
 If I also need to communicate something (related to our course) to specific students, I would insert notes in their individual folders.

 With the Google Drive folder/subfolder, my portfolio system just turned digital.